skwh/pardee-datastore/readme.md

 - `POST /groups/:group/dataseries/:series/query`: Perform a query against the data series called `:series` (url parameter variable).
 See the next section for how to perform a query.

 In order to recieve CSV or JSON formatting, you must send the correct `Accepts` header with your request.
 For csv, use the MIME type `text/csv`.
 JSON is the default, but can be specified with the MIME type "application/json".
 If you use a web browser with any of these query endpoints, you are likely to recieve the CSV format, since most web browsers use the `Accepts: text/*` header.

+When a query is sent to the POST endpoint, the response from the server is not the data itself, but rather a redirect to a URL with a token for this specific request.
+Access the data you queried for by retrieving the information at the url in the response.

 ### The Query Format